-The rapidly changing face of modern business has highlighted the gaps in employment protection faced by many of those engaged in it.
-The recent cases involving operations such as Uber and Pimlico Plumbers provide evidence that the current system simply isn’t working.
+It has been clear for some time that the rapidly changing face of modern business has highlighted the gaps in employment protection faced by many of those engaged in it.
+The existing system simply isn’t working for everyone.

 The Government was taking steps to address the issue having commissioned an independent review of employment practices chaired by Matthew Taylor in 2017.
 Various consultations followed this review in 2018, and the Good Work Plan was published in December 2018.
 Whilst this was hailed as the “largest upgrade in a generation to workplace rights”, little progressed last year during the pandemic and there are no signs of imminent action on key proposals